Massive open online course: Emergence of innovative courses

-Professional development

-Massive open online courses serve as a significant resource for teacher professional development by offering flexible, self-paced learning pathways.
-A cross-sectional quantitative study by Pellas (2025) examined the comparative effectiveness of MOOCs and traditional Learning Management Systems (LMS) in delivering professional development to 108 in-service teachers in Greece, spanning 26 online courses.
-The study assessed instructional quality and learner autonomy using multiple criteria, including clarity, cognitive engagement, collaboration, and relevance.

-Findings suggest that MOOCs performed slightly better than LMS platforms in all evaluated areas, with the most notable advantage observed in fostering autonomous learning.
-Although teachers with greater experience and formal credentials tended to give higher course ratings, these differences were marginal.
-The study utilized validated psychometric instruments and employed multilevel structural equation modeling, lending credibility and analytical rigor to the results.

-These findings underscore the potential of MOOCs to enhance teacher development by promoting independent learning and offering accessible, scalable training solutions.

 Instructor role and quality assurance

 The role of instructors in evaluating and shaping the quality of MOOCs has emerged as a significant concern, particularly within competency-based and open learning contexts.

 Although teachers acknowledge the importance of widely endorsed principles including learner autonomy, accessibility, and flexibility, their assessments tend to prioritize practical teaching experience and learner engagement over formalized evaluation frameworks.
 Participants highlighted the value of adaptive course structures, embedded support mechanisms, and interactive content as indicators of quality.
 However, there was limited awareness of or alignment with institutional quality assurance protocols.

 This study contributes to a broader understanding of instructional design and quality assurance in MOOCs by emphasizing the disconnect between top-down standards and bottom-up pedagogical practices.
 It suggests the need for a more integrated approach that incorporates instructors’ experiential knowledge into formal evaluation systems to enhance course effectiveness and instructional quality (Chang & Sun, 2025).